-Care New England Health System has joined other pioneering organizations to support a new effort by the Institute for Healthcare Improvement (IHI) to better prepare health care providers to receive and respect patients’ wishes about end-of-life care.
+In 2012, Care New England joined other pioneering organizations to support an effort by the Institute for Healthcare Improvement (IHI) to better prepare health care providers to receive and respect patients’ wishes about end-of-life care.
 The initiative is a critical companion to The Conversation Project, which launched nationwide last fall.

 The Conversation Project, a public campaign co-founded by Pulitzer Prize-winner Ellen Goodman and developed in collaboration with IHI, is a public campaign with a simple and transformative goal: to have every person’s end-of-life wishes expressed and respected.